Cisco-Talos/Mussels/README.md

 The Mussels project maintains [an index](mussels/bookshelf.py) of cookbooks provided by third-parties.
 Cookbook authors are encouraged to add their cookbook to the index by submitting a pull-request to the Mussels project.
 However, each cookbook's license must be compatible with the Apache v2.0 license used by Mussels in order to be included in the index.

 You don't need to add your cookbook to the public index in order to use it.

-Simply `cd` to your cookbook directory and execute `mussels` commands in that directory for it to detect the "local" cookbook.
+_To use a local cookbook directory_: Simply `cd` to your cookbook directory and execute `mussels` commands in that directory for it to detect the "local" cookbook.

-Alternatively, use the `mussels config` commands to add the Git URL for your cookbook to the global mussels config so that Mussels will record your cookbook in the index on your local machine.
+_To use a private cookbook repository_: Run `msl cookbook add private <Git URL>` to add the Git URL for your cookbook to your global mussels config so that Mussels will record your cookbook in the index on your local machine.
 Then run `mussels update` so that repository is cloned and the recipes are made available for use.

 ## Contribute